Do you think there’s no perfect Instagram profile picture size?

 For pictures of a human, animal, product, or similar, this may not come up as an issue, since the subject you’re trying to feature is likely centered in the photo anyway.
 Just remember to leave some empty space on either side of what or whomever you’re trying to feature, and you should be good to go.

 However, if you’re managing a company Instagram account, this will be an issue if the company uses a square or rectangular logo.
+This is why individuals/agencies use a social media post scheduler to guide them with image dimensions.
 If you were to upload your square logo alone (not on a background of any sorts), it would be missing its four corners.
 In some cases, this may make it unrecognizable!

 If your profile picture is the first thing somebody sees when they visit your company’s Instagram account, you’ll want to be sure that the picture they see is clearly the logo they know and love.